What are Dynamic Fractal Organizations?

 Optimal way of deploying project

-A traditional hierarchy is very effective to be able to make things happen fast due to there top to bottom chain of command.
-The positive structure has the same property.
+A traditional hierarchy is very effective to be able to make things happen fast due to there top-to-bottom chain of command.
+The fractal structure has the same property.
 In a fractal organization, the structure with representatives on all levels is already in place.
 The tasks outlined in the final summary can then be broken down into six sub-parts and delegated down the layers.
 In every layer, the tasks can be further sub-divided into smaller parts until every bottom circle has a task.
 The trustee of each group will take on the responsibility of assuring that each task is delegated to one of its team members and performed within a time frame or assign it to another team member if necessary.
 In this way, all members and layers will have a clear task and a trustee that oversees and has responsibility for the progress.

 Keeping your Sovereignty

-The positive structures are based on personal sovereignty.
+The fractal structures are based on personal sovereignty.
 To be sovereign is to be fully responsible and make independent decisions.
 Each member is sovereign and chooses if they want to take part in the structure and if they want to support the outcome of higher circles.
 Every circle also acts with sovereignty and if one circle does not want to collaborate with other circles on the same level they can break out their branch from the larger structure and act independently.

 Safe from Corruption

 The dynamic design also secures that the system can not be corrupted easily.
-For every new project or issue that is being discussed the positive structure will take a new shape.
+For every new project or issue that is being discussed the fractal structure will take a new shape.
 First of all the entire first level of circles can be created from scratch if needed.
 This can be very useful when the project is involving specialized skills like building.
 People with similar skills can group together and form efficient working groups.
 Even when the first level stays the same the trustees of each circle will be chosen after each meeting and a new structure will emerge.
 This is very helpful to assure that the power of the organization is not being centralized in a small center group of influential people.
 It will be created from the bottom and up and it will be recreated regularly.

 As there is no fixed central structure that remains in power the only way to corrupt the system is either to always put pressure on every new central circle, or to control at least 60% of all the members.
 This will be impossible to hide from the members and will render impossible to accomplish.